MPh-py/MPh/docs/demonstrations.md

 model.geom("geom1").run("fin");
 ```

-Note how the *functional* Java code (excluding syntax elements) was
+Note how the *functional* Java code (excluding Java-specific syntax
-essentially copied and pasted, even the semicolons, which Python
+elements) was essentially copied and pasted, even the semicolons,
-simply ignores.
-We named the Python wrapper `pymodel` and assigned
+which Python simply ignores.
+We named the Python wrapper `pymodel`
-`model` to the underlying Java object just so we could do this.
-We
+and assigned `model` to the underlying Java object just so we could
-had to replace `new String[]{"0.1", "0.2", "0.5"}` because Python
+do this.
+We had to replace `new String[]{"0.1", "0.2", "0.5"}` because
-does not know what [`new`][new] means.
-There, Java expects a list of
+Python does not know what [`new`][new] means.
+There, Java expects a
-three strings.
-So we replaced the expression with `["0.1", "0.2", "0.5"]`,
+list of three strings.
+So we replaced the expression with
-the Python equivalent of just that: a list of these three strings.
+`["0.1", "0.2", "0.5"]`, the Python equivalent of just that: a list
+of these three strings.

 Occasionally when translating Java (or Matlab) code you find in the
 documentation — or a blog post, as the case was here —, you will have
 to amend code lines such as the one above.
 But they are few and far
 between.
-The error messages you might receive would point you in the
+The error messages you might receive should point you in the
 right direction and the [JPype documentation][jpype] would offer help
-on type conversion.
+on issues with type conversion.

 The advantage of using Python over Java is:
 * You don't really need to know Java.
 Just a little, to understand that